-This yearbook is intended to provide information on the International MSc/PhD Molecular Biology Program in Göttingen, Germany, which was established in 2000.
-In addition to general information on the program, the yearbook introduces the current year's students, the faculty members, the program committee and the coordination team.
+This yearbook is intended to provide information on the international MSc/PhD Molecular Biology Program in Göttingen, Germany, which was established in 2000 as a joint venture of the University of Göttingen and its non-university partners.
+It is also supported by the Max Planck Society as an International Max Planck Research School (IMPRS).
+In addition to general information on the program, the yearbook introduces the MSc students of the 2011/12 class, the faculty members, the program committee and the coordination team.

-The program is member of the recently founded Göttingen Graduate School for Neurosciences and Molecular Biosciences (GGNB), which is funded by the Excellence Initiative of the German Federal and State Governments.
-It is offered by the Göttingen Center for Molecular Biosciences (GZMB), a newly established scientific center of excellence at the University of Göttingen, the Max Planck Institute for Biophysical Chemistry, the Max Planck Institute for Experimental Medicine, and the German Primate Center.
-Further to their active participation in the Molecular Biology Program and the research activities of the GZMB, the above-mentioned partners closely cooperate in several research alliances, collaborative research centers and interdisciplinary doctoral programs.
-An example for cooperation with research institutes abroad are joint activities and student exchange with the Feinberg Graduate School at the Weizmann Institute of Science in Rehovot, Israel.
+The program belongs to the Göttingen Graduate School for Neurosciences, Biophysics, and Molecular Biosciences (GGNB), which is funded by the Excellence Initiative of the German Federal and State Governments.
+It is offered by the Göttingen Center for Molecular Biosciences (GZMB), the Max Planck Institute for Biophysical Chemistry, the Max Planck Institute for Experimental Medicine, and the Leibniz Institute of Primate Research (German Primate Center).
+Further to their active participation in the Molecular Biology Program and the research activities of the GZMB, the above-mentioned partners closely cooperate in several research alliances, collaborative research centers, and interdisciplinary doctoral programs.

 The intensive, research-oriented curriculum of the International MSc/PhD Molecular Biology Program qualifies students for professional work in the fields of molecular and cellular biosciences.
 The program is open to students from Germany and from abroad, who hold a Bachelor's degree (or equivalent) in the biosciences, chemistry, medicine, or related fields.
 Scholarships are available.
 All courses are held in English.
-The academic year starts in October and is preceded by three week orientation program.
+The academic year starts in October and is preceded by a three-week orientation program.
 Applications may be submitted until January 15 of the year of enrollment.
 To ensure a high standard of individual training, the number of participants is limited to 20 students per year.